isomerpages/moe-stanthonyspri/_the-anthonian-experience/Curriculum@SAPS/Physical and Sports Education.md

 In addition to the PE curriculum, the PSE Department engages and educates Anthonians about living a healthy and active lifestyle through our PAL, Outdoor Education and Healthy Meals programmes.

 ![](/images/image%20(16).jpg)

+**<u>P1 and P2 PAL Programme</u>**

+In Programme for Active Learning (PAL), students enjoy learning experiences in the four modules of Sports and Games, Outdoor Education, Performing Arts (Music, Dance and Drama) and Visual Arts.
+These learning experiences facilitate their holistic development in the physical, cognitive, social, aesthetics and moral domains.
+They develop in Anthonians a sense of curiosity, a positive attitude towards learning and confidence through group experiences and teamwork.

+The programmes are aligned with the level Character and Citizenship (CCE) and Living Well curriculum outcomes of:

+*   A responsible and respectful Anthonian who cares for self, family and peers (Primary 1)
+*   A responsible and respectful Anthonian who cares and serves within the family and class (Primary 2)